Several cars undergoing maintenance work at a garage

 Everything You Need to Know About MOT Retests

-So your car has failed its MOT and you’re now left standing nervously in the entrance of the MOT test centre, holding an unwanted piece of paper detailing what’s not right with it.
-Do not fear, though, as all is not yet lost.
+So your car has failed its MOT, though all is not yet lost.
 In fact, in some cases – aside from the work required to get the car back to a passable standard – you may not even have to pay an MOT retest fee.

-Let us here at Scrap Car Comparison take you through every step of the journey and get you back on the road – or alternatively, we can help take all the stress away in a hassle-free manner and get some money back into your account.
+Let us here at Scrap Car Comparison we take you through every step of the journey to understanding when and where you can get a re-test.

 What is an MOT retest?